ciciswann/hoshii-app/README.md

 Create and update wishlists.
 Browse groupbuys and add them to your wishlists.

-### Sorting & Search
+### Search, Sort, & Filter

-Filter groupbuys by their status or item type.
-Search for a groupbuy by its name.
+Search for a groupbuy by its name, filter groupbuys by their status or item type, and/or sort them by price or name.

 ### Third-party sign-up and login